Boosting the cow’s immune system to reduce AMR

 Increasing resilience: Boosting the immune system

 It is obvious that the immune system needs to be efficient during times of stress.
 The interaction between the pathogen and the immune response will determine the effect of the infection.
 In a normal situation, with a well-functioning immune system, the cow is able to defend the body against pathogens.
-Since antibiotics help to lower the infection pressure, replacing them requires a strict pathogen preventive strategy.
-A good strategy implies good management and nutrition, as well as the inclusion of functional feed ingredients (FFIs) and additives.
-Creating optimal circumstances to support the efficiency of the immune system— together with good liver function—and to minimize the gap between nutrient input and nutrient output (i.e. milk production).
+Since antibiotics help to lower the infection pressure, replacing them requires a strict pathogen prevention strategy.
+A good strategy implies good management and nutrition, as well as the inclusion of functional feed ingredients (FFIs) and additives to creating optimal circumstances to support the efficiency of the immune system— together with good liver function—and to minimize the gap between nutrient input and nutrient output (i.e. milk production).

 Agrimprove strongly believes in the necessity of supporting cows in the vulnerable period of transition.
 They work to keep cows healthy and to support milk production.
 This combined transition strategy of improving immunity and supporting gut health contributes to a strong decrease in the need for antibiotics and results in more resilient cows with higher profits; making milk production more sustainable, safe, and profitable.